kudago/lifecycle-events/README.md

 ### Customize callback names

 By default, Polymer’s event names are used for events.
-You can redefine event names, defined in `lifecycle.defaults`:
+You can redefine event names via `lifecycle.defaults`:

 ```js
 lifecycle.defaults.attachedCallbackName = 'appended';